Getting Married?

 Succession clauses in antenuptial contracts explained.

-It is also possible for a third party to bequeath their property to one or both spouses in the antenuptial contract.
-In such a case, the third person must be a party to the contract and sign the contract in the presence of a notary.
-The third-party cannot then revoke the bequest without the consent of the benefiting spouse(s).
+It is also possible for a third party to bequeath property to one or both spouses within an antenuptial contract.
+In such a case, the third party must be joined as a signatory to the contract and sign it in the presence of a notary.
+Once included, the third party cannot unilaterally revoke the bequest without the consent of the spouse(s) benefiting under the clause.
+Through these provisions, an antenuptial contract can serve not just as a tool for regulating matrimonial property regimes but also for setting out detailed testamentary instructions—ensuring clarity and legal certainty for all parties involved.

 Declaring nett commencement value in a separate document not registered in the office of the Registrar of Deeds